Prepare for Your Visit

 Failure to have an appropriate ride home or someone to supervise you for the next 24 hours will result in your surgery being rescheduled.

-Do not eat or drink ANYTHING after midnight on the day of your procedure.
+Do not eat or drink ANYTHING for eight hours prior to your procedure.
 This includes gum, mints, hard candy, etc.

-- One exception - You may consume clear liquids (including water) until six hours before your procedure.
+- One exception - You may consume clear liquids (including water) until eight hours before your procedure.

-Do NOT consume alcohol or any form of tobacco within 24 hours of your procedure.
+Do NOT consume alcohol or any form of tobacco for 24 hours prior to your procedure.

 Failure to follow these instructions may result in cancellation of your surgery.